Syberia: Development

-The Syberia universe is created and designed by Belgian comic artist and video game developer Benoît Sokal.
+The Syberia universe was created and designed by Belgian comic artist and video game developer Benoît Sokal.
 Each installment in the series has been developed and published by Microids.
 The development team originally considered developing a single game for Syberia, but decided to develop two separate titles due to the large scope of the project as envisioned by Sokal.

 Adaptations

 Syberia was first adapted into the comic book format in 2017, with the release of a two-volume graphic novel published by Belgian publisher Le Lombard.
 It serves as a prelude to the video game series' third installment and offers an "alternative version" of the first game's story, which is centered on Hans Voralberg's backstory as a child in the distant past, with interspersed scenes depicting Kate Walker in the 2000s.
 The first issue was released on April 20, 2017, and the second issue on October 18, 2017.
 Sokal and his son Hugo were credited as scriptwriters, with art provided by Johann Blais.

+In June 2023, Microids announced an animated series adaptation of the franchise with What The Prod will produce.